pw2sbg/PasswordManager/README.md

 In the end, the idea is to get a single password (generated with the prervious class) in order to access them all.

 Also, for each class, tests were performed in order to check the functions of the class.
 I let them in the code, so you are able to check by yourself.

+Feel free to contact me if you have any recommandation!